unendin/Trump_Campaign_Corpus/README.md

 Paragraph breaks usually follow the original and we keep them more for legibility than meaning.
 Transcription notes, such as `(INAUDIBLE)` or `(CHANTS)`, are uppercase, parenthesized.

-## Metadata
+## Metadata and document structure

-The metadata, what little there is, should be self largely self-explanatory.
+The metadata and documnnet, what little there is, should be self largely self-explanatory.

 | Name | Value | In text filename? |
 | --- | --- | --- |